mrbilltran/the-win-column/README.md

 ### Roadmap

-The purpose of this repository is to slowly upload TWC documents that others may refer to.
+The purpose of this repository is to upload public TWC documents overtime.

 Uploads may contain R files, Adobe Illustrator files, data, etc.